nodejs/node/doc/api/child_process.md

 -->

 On Windows, setting `options.detached` to `true` makes it possible for the child process to continue running after the parent exits.
-The child will have its own console window.
+The child process will have its own console window.
 Once enabled for a child process, it cannot be disabled.

 On non-Windows platforms, if `options.detached` is set to `true`, the child process will be made the leader of a new process group and session.
 Child processes may continue running after the parent exits regardless of whether they are detached or not.
 See setsid(2) for more information.

-By default, the parent will wait for the detached child to exit.
-To prevent the parent from waiting for a given `subprocess` to exit, use the `subprocess.unref()` method.
-Doing so will cause the parent's event loop to not include the child in its reference count, allowing the parent to exit independently of the child, unless there is an established IPC channel between the child and the parent.
+By default, the parent will wait for the detached child process to exit.
+To prevent the parent process from waiting for a given `subprocess` to exit, use the `subprocess.unref()` method.
+Doing so will cause the parent process' event loop to not include the child process in its reference count, allowing the parent process to exit independently of the child process, unless there is an established IPC channel between the child and the parent processes.

 When using the `detached` option to start a long-running process, the process will not stay running in the background after the parent exits unless it is provided with a `stdio` configuration that is not connected to the parent.
-If the parent's `stdio` is inherited, the child will remain attached to the controlling terminal.
+If the parent process' `stdio` is inherited, the child process will remain attached to the controlling terminal.

 Example of a long-running process, by detaching and also ignoring its parent `stdio` file descriptors, in order to ignore the parent's termination: